Scavenger233/Academic/CS4004 Testing/Testing Notes.md

    - These include **test design** (requirement alignment, test coverage, traceability), **automation** (efficiency, environment management), **execution** (running tests, failure identification), and **evaluation** (test summary, analysis, bug tracking).

 2. **Test Automation**:
-   - Automation helps control test execution, compare actual outcomes with expected outcomes, and reduce costs and human error, making it especially useful for regression testing.
+   - Automation helps control test execution, **compare** **actual** outcomes with **expected** outcomes, and reduce costs and human error, making it especially useful for **regression testing**.

 3. **Software Testability**:
    - Defined by **controllability** (ease of input provision) and **observability** (ease of monitoring system behavior).
 High testability implies software that’s easier to test due to accessible inputs and observable outcomes.

 4. **Test Coverage Criteria**:
-   - A coverage criterion is a rule that helps define test requirements, such as covering all statements or functional requirements.
+   - A coverage criterion is a rule that helps **define test requirements**, such as covering all statements or functional requirements.
 Criteria help identify a subset of important tests from all possible tests.

 5. **Examples of Coverage**:
    - Using examples like jelly bean flavors and colors, the lecture illustrates how coverage criteria ensure completeness in testing, such as tasting every flavor versus tasting every color.

 6. **Criteria-Based Test Design**:
-   - Criteria are applied by either directly generating test values that satisfy the criterion or using a separate method to generate tests and then measuring coverage against the criterion.
+   - Criteria are applied by either directly **generating test values** that satisfy the criterion or **using a separate method to generate tests** and then measuring coverage against the criterion.
    - Coverage level is calculated by the percentage of test requirements satisfied by the test set.

 7. **Generators and Recognizers**: